fedegonzal/ista-test/README.md

 ### VueJS

 To run the VueJS version of the application:
-1. Install VueJS and DataTables dependencies.
+1. Install VueJS and it's dependencies (lodash for sorting).
 You can do it with npm: ```npm install```
 2. Go to the folder [vuejs](vuejs) and run the local webserver: ```npm run dev```

 ### Ruby on Rails

-Finally, to tun the Rails version of the application you need to install [Ruby language](https://www.ruby-lang.org/en/) and [Rails Framework](https://rubyonrails.org/).
+Finally, to run the Rails version of the application you need to install [Ruby language](https://www.ruby-lang.org/en/) and [Rails Framework](https://rubyonrails.org/).

 Then, go to the folder [railsapp](railsapp) and run the local webserver: ```bin/rails server```